MicrosoftDocs/memdocs/sccm/osd/deploy-use/use-bootable-media-to-deploy-windows-over-the-network.md

 ---
-title: Use bootable media to deploy Windows over the network | Configuration Manager
+title: Use bootable media to deploy Windows over the network | Microsoft Docs
 description: "Use bootable media deployments in System Center Configuration Manager to deploy the operating system when the destination computer starts." ms.custom: na ms.date: 10/06/2016